quistew/petriEBN/README.md

 # petriEBN
-Representing expanded boolean networks with Petri nets to compute Morse Graphs of ODE models
+Representing expanded boolean networks as Petri nets to compute Morse Graphs of ODE models